lzwjava/blog-source/resume.md

 * A live-streaming trivia app.
 Responsible for the half backend development and admin panel frontend development of the first version.
 Used tech stacks like Java, Spring, WebSocket and Netty.
 From 2017.9 to 2018.1.
 * Fun Live, a simple Coursera platform in China.
 My startup project.
 Responsible for all code development.
 Used tech stacks like PHP, Javascript, HTML, AliCloud and RTMP Streaming.
 From 2016.6 to 2017.9.
 * LeanCloud Mobile SDK and LeanChat.
 Responsible for some iOS and Android SDK development, and all development of their demo app LeanChat.
 From 2014.07 to 2015.10.

+### Open Source & Blog & Codeforces, 2013-09 to Present
+* Some machine learing practice projects, neural networks to recognize hand written digits and nanoGPT,  https://github.com/lzwjava/neural-networks-and-zhiwei-learning
+* An example microservice project with unit tests, about users, users' roles and their relationship, https://github.com/lzwjava/user-service
+* An iOS chat application that shows the functionality of LeanCloud Chat SDK, https://github.com/lzwjava/leanchat-ios
+* An Android chat application that shows the functionality of LeanCloud Chat SDK, https://github.com/lzwjava/leanchat-android
+* A course to teach basic programming and provide some beginner guide with several programming languages like Rust, Python, Java, and C, and discuss the topics like cloud computing and machine learning, https://github.com/lzwjava/curiosity-courses
+* A Simple and Elegant HTML Parser written in Swift, https://github.com/lzwjava/Creak
+* An Xcode plugin lets you jump to any GitHub repo's history, blame, and PRs pages with one shortcut. https://github.com/lzwjava/Reveal-In-GitHub
+* Wrote Chinese and English articles (20 English, and 50 Chinese) on my blog site. https://lzwjava.github.io
+* Solved 399 algorithm problems on Codeforces, https://codeforces.com/profile/lzwjava
+* Solved 568 problems on Uva Online Judge, https://uhunt.onlinejudge.org/id/113519
+* Made around 50 Short Videos about early childhood education, language study, aerial photography, learning skills and ChatGPT.
+Please check the Platform Douyin, https://v.douyin.com/iKAw9Y or Youtube https://www.youtube.com/channel/UC-jqwnFwWOS4ydgTsQR-9ZQ

 ## Skills